choderalab/perses/devtools/README.md

 Either make a new tag and push it, or select the create a new tag on release option.
 Make sure that the change log is detailed and communicates Bugfixes, Enhancements, and New features.
 Also attach plots from the PLB in a "Benchmark data" section.

+Once the release is posted on github, the conda-forge bot should pick up the release and make a PR to the perses feedstock repository: https://github.com/conda-forge/perses-feedstock
+Be sure to update the meta.yaml file with any new dependencies or version pins.